PierreMarza/pierremarza.github.io/_projects/autonerf.md

 <img src="/assets/img/autonerf/teaser_video.gif" width="700" />

 ## Reconstructing house-scale scenes
 We start by illustrating the possibility of autonomously reconstructing complex large-scale environments such as apartments or houses from the continuous representations trained on data collected by agents exploring a scene using a modular policy.
 You can visualize RGB and semantics meshes (extracted from NeRF models) of 5 scenes from the Gibson val set.
-The semantics head of the NeRF models were trained with GT labels from the Habitat simulator.
+The semantics head of the NeRF models was trained with GT labels from the Habitat simulator.

 <!-- Import the component -->
 <script type="module" src="https://ajax.googleapis.com/ajax/libs/model-viewer/3.0.1/model-viewer.min.js"></script>